The North Brookfield Democratic Town Committee

 Lucy Stone Leadership and Service Scholarship

 The NB DTC congratulates Aran Testa, the 2019 recipient of our scholarship in the amount of $750.
 Check out this great video of Aran after receiving the scholarship.
-Aran is currently enjoying his first year at Keene State!
+Aran just completed his first year at Keene State!
 We're looking forward to supporting another NBHS graduate in 2020!

 Overview of Scholarship